gsmainclusivetechlab/compliance-docs/docs/manual/results.md

 Mermaid platform.
 Through Mermaid the user can change the flows, export different types of images and generate the diagram markdown file.
-This possibility can be a useful tool for creating and viewing new test cases before proposing them to the Interoperability Test Platform.
+This possibility can be a useful tool for creating and viewing new test cases before proposing them to the Mobile Money API Compliance Platform.

 Information of Test Flow tab: ![Example of Test Flow](/img/testflow.png)